gaehlerm/SoftwareEngineering/README.md

 As we have seen, a test generally consists of 3 stages.

 The first stage is the setup.
 It creates all the required objects for the test.
 Usually these are all the variables.
-For components and integration tests, this may also be copying or creating files or even databases.
+For components and component tests, this may also be copying or creating files or even databases.

 The second stage is the execution of the test.
 Here you run the function you want to test and check that the result is as expected.